Natural gas: Shale gas

-Town gas
+Coal gas

-Town gas is a flammable gaseous fuel made by the destructive distillation of coal.
+Coal gas or Town gas is a flammable gaseous fuel made by the destructive distillation of coal.
 It contains a variety of calorific gases including hydrogen, carbon monoxide, methane, and other volatile hydrocarbons, together with small quantities of non-calorific gases such as carbon dioxide and nitrogen, and was used in a similar way to natural gas.
 This is a historical technology and is not usually economically competitive with other sources of fuel gas today.

 Most town "gashouses" located in the eastern US in the late 19th and early 20th centuries were simple by-product coke ovens that heated bituminous coal in air-tight chambers.
 The gas driven off from the coal was collected and distributed through networks of pipes to residences and other buildings where it was used for cooking and lighting.
 (Gas heating did not come into widespread use until the last half of the 20th century.)
 The coal tar (or asphalt) that collected in the bottoms of the gashouse ovens was often used for roofing and other waterproofing purposes, and when mixed with sand and gravel was used for paving streets.